Exposed To Asbestos Abroad? Know Your Rights.

 Asbestos Exposure on U.S.-Made Ships

-International Representation in Asbestos Lawsuits
+International Representation in Mesothelioma Lawsuits

 Our trial lawyers have represented clients from the United Kingdom, Australia, The Philippines and other nations around the world.
 We work closely with clients to maximize compensation in civil litigation against U.S. shipyards, shipbuilding contractors and producers of asbestos-containing machinery and materials aboard these ships.